STIHL Pressure Washers

 STIHL RE 98 Entry Level Cold Water High Pressure Washer 440 l/h

 The STIHL RE 98 cold water pressure washer is a great small pressure washer with a quiet and long-lasting induction motor.
-It has a maximum pressure up to 120bar and 440 litre per hour water flow and has been designed for occasional use around the home and garden, for jobs such as washing down the patio or cleaning the car.
-The pressure washer comes with a high-pressure textile mesh 6 metre hose, which means you get plenty of room to move around while cleaning.
+It has a maximum pressure of up to 120-bar and 440-liters per hour water flow and has been designed for occasional use around the home and garden, for jobs such as washing down the patio or cleaning the car.
+The pressure washer comes with a high-pressure textile mesh 6-meter hose, which means you get plenty of room to move around while cleaning.
 The STIHL RE 98 also has a convenient storage holder for all the included nozzles meaning you can access tools easily and you have no fear of misplacing and losing them.

 STIHL RE 119 Plus Pressure Washer